1. Purpose

 Local Press and Radio

-The Annual CE Plan will set out any promotional work to be carried out in conjunction with local press and radio; this includes, local authority resident magazines and community based radio stations.
+The Annual CE Plan will set out any promotional work to be carried out in conjunction with local press and radio; this includes local authority resident magazines and local/ community based radio stations.

 Newsletters

 The Board will publish a newsletter each quarter and distribute this via the Board’s website.
-Links to Newsletters are included in TSAB training delegate information and emailed out to targeted groups/individuals.
-The TSAB Business Unit is responsible for maintaining an up to date contact list which is held in accordance with the General Data Protection Regulations (GDPR) to assist with this.
+Links to Newsletters are included in TSAB training delegate information and emailed out to newsletter subscribers.
+The TSAB Business Unit is responsible for maintaining an up-to-date contact list which is held in accordance with the General Data Protection Regulations (GDPR) to assist with this.
 The newsletter will include up to date information for professionals, a summary of TSAB activity and articles that are relevant for all stakeholder groups.

 Partner Contributions